 - Failing of the downstream equipment due to the accumulation of solids, human hair, and other particles/items which are flushed in the toilet

-- This debris may also increase the wastage of internal surface of the pipes, especially at the bends, thus blocking the line
+- This debris may also increase the wastage of the internal surface of the pipes, especially at the bends, thus blocking the line

-- Frequent chocking of screen filter due to improper operation at the source i.e. in cabin toilets by throwing papers, rags, plastics, tin etc. in the pot, which is non-biodegradable in nature and a host for the solids to accumulate
+- Frequent chocking of screen filter due to improper operation at the source i.e. in-cabin toilets by throwing papers, rags, plastics, tin etc. in the pot, which is non-biodegradable in nature and a host for the solids to accumulate

-- The STP with vacuum system is provided with ejectors to create a drop in pressure.
+- The STP with a vacuum system is provided with ejectors to create a drop in pressure.
 The ejector pump can become inactive as its nozzle may get blocked, thus hampering the operation

 - The sewage pipes, which carry the raw sewage to the holding tank or to the STP are liable to corrosion and wastage.
 This may lead to getting stuck, affecting the whole operation of the sewage system